4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

 .. image::  images/mask_select_component.png
    :alt: Selection which components are selected properly.

-13. Select all checkbox.
+13. Selects all checkboxes.
-14. Remove selection from all checkbox.
+14. Removes selection from all checkboxes.
-15. Selection of components.
-Selection can be also changed by click on component on `Image view`_.
+15. Selection of single components.
+Selection/deselection can be done by clicking on a component in `Image view`_.
-    When mouse is over checkbox given component is marked by frame on `Image view`_.
+    Pointing on a checkbox of a component with cursor distinguishes given component by dashed frame in `Image view`_.
-16. Select if chosen components should be saved over next segmentation.
-    ``TODO add example``
+    Only selected components are saved using **Save components**.
+    Selected components are omitted when next round of segmentation is performed.
+16. Select if preserve selected components when loading different segmentation (from file or `Multiple files panel`_).
+TODO
-17. Open window with preview of segmentation parameters for each component.
+17. Opens window with a preview of segmentation parameters for each component.
-    **Reuse parameters** button restore selected parameter.
+    **Reuse parameters** button from this window restores selected parameters.

 .. image:: images/mask_segmentation_parameters_preview.png
    :alt: Window to preview parameters of segmentation.